 Any preschool teacher will tell you this is a big one!
 Your child should know the basics of potty training before going to preschool.
 This means that your child can tell you that they need to go potty and attempts to use the toilet on their own.
 It’s ok if your child still has accidents or uses a pull-up since that’s a large part of the potty training process, but if your child knows nothing about using the toilet, preschool will be much harder.

 Your child should be able to solve complicated math equations and quote Shakespeare by the time they reach preschool, right?
 NOT!
 Preschool is the first step your child will take in their educational career.
 This is a learning stage, and you can’t expect your kid to know everything going into it.
 Even though you shouldn’t expect your child to know everything, you can make sure your child is ready academically.
-In preschool, your child will learn important reading and math skills that they’ll use in kindergarten.
+Your child will be introduced to 5 senses activities for preschool, in addition to important beginning reading and math skills that they’ll use in kindergarten.
 This includes knowing how to count, and recognizing letters and numbers.
 Start preschool off right by introducing these concepts to your child.
 If your child can’t name all of the letters but can sing their ABCs, you’re headed in the right direction.

 Preschool is a big step for any child.
 Although you can’t predict how this school year will go, you can do your best to prepare your child for success.